Dietary Supplement Mineral Guide

 Phosphorus – May play a major role in building strong bones and proper muscle functioning

-Primary food sources: Poultry, red meat, or pork.
+Primary food sources: Beans, lentils, nuts, and grains, especially whole grains.
+For alternatives, such as Poultry, red meat, or pork.

 Zinc – May be one of the most important nutrients.
 It assists in our ability to taste and heal wounds.
 Crucial for normal growth, tooth development, assisting the immune system, protein and amino acid.

-Primary food sources: Oysters, Red meat, Poultry, Beans, and Whole grains
+Primary food sources: Beans, and Whole grains, Oysters, Red meat, and Poultry

 Sodium – Aids muscle and nerve function, body fluid balance